AndreaCensi/minimality.mit.edu/ICRA17proposal/proposal.md

 be a group discussion after the game, which will integrate the topics raised in the morning talks with insights from the game, further encouraging interaction.

 Some sample cards from the Robot Design Game are below.
-Participants must synthesize a robot from a randomly selected hand of actuators, sensors, power resources, computation resources, etc. The robot must complete a randomly chosen task in a random environment, such as "disarm an IED on Mars."
+Participants must design a robot from a randomly selected hand of actuators, sensors, power resources, computation resources, etc. The robot must complete a randomly chosen task in a random environment, such as "disarm an IED on Mars."

+\vspace{0.5cm}

 \begin{centering}
 \includegraphics[width=0.25\textwidth]{fpga-front.pdf}